Brandon-mg/Brandon-mg.github.io/index.md

 #### Automated 3D printing
 Set up octoprint and a 3D printer to allow me to control and print models from anywhere during college.

+#### Short python wordle solver
+simple python wordle solver that uses dicts to filter out the possible words.
+Uses the frequency mappting from 3B1Bs data.

 #### Scripts for Personal use
 Made a lot of personalised scripts using AutoHotKey or Python to do Mundane tasks like webscraping, connecting to APIs, Autfilling Forms, Etc.